lltal/L4TgB/README.md

 Library is required Java 17, Lombok 1.18.24 in classpath and plugins 'org.springframework.boot:spring-boot-gradle-plugin:3.1.1','io.spring.gradle:dependency-management-plugin:1.1.1'

+If you have any questions or issues - contact me in tg - @Sheduled

 ##### Sorry for gramma errors, English is not my first language:)